fadibenz/systems-transformer-optimizations/writeup_flash_attention.md

 ### Code and benchmarking:

 My code for flash attention is in ``, I will try to optimize it form the current naive version and benchmark along the way (see commit history).
-Performance will be measured on T4 with batch size 1, sequence length 16,384 for queries, keys, and values, and `d_model` = 64.
+Performance will be measured on T4 with batch size 1, sequence length 16,384 for queries, keys, and values, and `d_model` = 64 and float32 for everything.

 I started by using a fixed tile sizes:
     - `Q_TILE_SIZE = 32`